SangeethaKannas/sangeethakannas.github.io/Interview Tips/Toughest interview questions.md

 worthwhile, both for the company that hires me and myself.”
 “I’d had a lengthy period of very cons stent hard work, and felt ready for a breather, so | (spent time with family, traveled, built an in-law unit behind the house, etc.) before commencing an active job search.”

-CICODING BUGS ZINOTES GALLERY 5
+## Question 13: Tell me honestly about the strong points and weak points of your (former or
-Question 13: Tell me honestly about the strong points and weak points of your (former or present) boss (company, management team, etc.).
+present) boss (company, management team, etc.).
 TRAPS: Skillful interviewers sometimes make it almost irresistible to open up and air a little dirty laundry from your previous position.
 DON'T bitc!
 BESTJANSWER: R cember the rule: Never be negative.
 Stress only the good points, no matter how charmingly you're invited to be critical.
 The interviewer doesn't care a whit about your previous boss.
 He wants to find ~ out how loyal and positive you are, and whether you'll eriticize co-workers and supervisors if invited to do so by someone in your new workplace.
 This question is your opportunity to demonstrate your loyalty to those with whom you work.

-Question 14: What good books have you read lately?
+## Question 14: What good books have you read lately?
 TRAPS: As in all matters of your interview, never fake familiarity you don't have.
 Yet you don't want to seem like a dim bulb who hasn't read a book since high school English.
 BESTIANSWERE Unlcss you're up for a position in academia or as book critic for The New York Times, you're not